mgunyho/Little-Utils/README.md

 ## Teleport In/Out
 Create wireless links between a pair of inputs/outputs.
-Click on the label of an input and type any 4-letter case-sensitive label, and click on the label of an output to select a valid label from the list of available inputs.
+Click on the label of an input and type any 4-letter case-sensitive label, and click on the label of an output to list the available inputs and select one.

 ![teleport](screenshots/teleport.png)